-1. Provide standalone memory fences.
+- 1. Provide standalone memory fences.
 This is crucial to avoid the introduction of unnecessary ordering constraints.
-Our proposal has been to introduce only three forms of ordering constraints, but an alternative is to include all possible fences (LoadLoad, LoadStore, StoreLoad & StoreStore) to allow exploitation on hardware architectures that provide such primitives.

-- 2. Do not require ordering on atomic operations over what is specified by their ordering constraints.
-In particular, allow them to be freely reordered within a region bound by an acquire constraint and a release constraint. - 3.
+Our proposal has been to introduce only three forms of ordering constraints, but an alternative is to include all possible fences (LoadLoad, LoadStore, StoreLoad & StoreStore) to allow exploitation on hardware architectures that provide such primitives. - 2.
+Do not require ordering on atomic operations over what is specified by their ordering constraints.
+In particular, allow full reordering of raw atomic operations, and allow load-acquire operations to be reordered ahead of preceding store-release operations. - 3.
 Allow atomic operations to be removed if they are found to be redundant based on sequential program analysis. - 4.
-Define a mechanism to enable ordering of dependent memory operations, both through control flow or data flow dependences. - 5.
+Define a mechanism to enable ordering of dependent memory operations, both through control flow or data flow dependencies. - 5.
 Define a mechanism to allow ordering of atomic operations without introducing any hardware primitives.

-We believe these improvements will increase the flexibility of this memory model and provide greater expressiveness while avoiding unnecessary performance penalties.
+We believe these improvements will increase the flexibility of the C++ memory model and provide greater expressiveness while avoiding unnecessary performance penalties.

-Acknowledgements
+9. Acknowledgements